craftingcity/RollHighOrDie/Magic Rules/Spellcasting.md

 	1. Choose or Construct a spell to cast.
 	2. Expend Action Points equal to the spell's Speed.
 	3. Gain Flux equal to the spell's Effort.
-	4. Make a Static Casting or Fluid Casting Check.
+	4. Make a Static Casting or Fluid Casting Check against the spell's Complexity.
-	5. If you succeeded against
+	5. Declare Targets.
+	6. Resolve Effects.

 ###### Reducing Flux
 The Flux you gain while casting spells will dissipate over time at rest.